-McDonald scores 22, No. 6 Arizona routs Arizona State 65-37
+McDonald 22 points, No. 6 Arizona routs Arizona State 65-37

-TUCSON, Ariz.
-(AP) — Aari McDonald had 22 points and made five 3-pointers, and No. 6 Arizona quickly turned its rivalry game against Arizona State into a rout for a 65-37 victory Thursday night.
+Aari McDonald had 22 points and five 3-pointers and Arizona turned a rivalry game into a rout, jumping on Arizona State from the start in a 65-37 victory Thursday night.

+“We played a good team game today,” Barnes said.
+“We shared the ball better, it was less sloppy offense, our bench did a good job, we were locked in defensively.”

 Arizona shut down the Sun Devils in the first half to lead by 16 and picked apart their zone defense with crisp passing to win its third straight in the series.
 The Wildcats have started conference play 3-0 for the first time since 2003-04.

-McDonald, an Associated Press preseason All-American, shot 5 for 11 from 3, had seven rebounds and three assists.
+McDonald, an Associated Press preseason All-American, shot 5 for 11 from 3, had seven rebounds and three assists in Arizona’s largest victory over Arizona State since 1998, when Barnes was a player.

+“It’s a rivalry game and you always have that boost of motivation,” McDonald said.
+“We told the newcomers that, hey, this isn’t going to be a walk in the park.
+We’ve got to bring from start to finish and we did that.”

 Arizona State struggled against Arizona’s aggressive man defense without assists leader Iris Mbulito, who injured her left shoulder against No. 11 UCLA on Sunday.
 The Sun Devils shot 27%, went 3 of 12 from the 3-point arc and had 23 turnovers that led to 24 Arizona points.